An overview of our on-site facilities

 For swimming out of our pool’s season, the Lux Park Leisure Centre indoor pool in Liskeard (15 mins) is popular and has a water flume for the kids.

-You can enjoy beautiful views from our new wonderful spa pool, situated within a terraced garden just a few yards from the swimming pool.
+You can enjoy beautiful views from our wonderful spa pool (like a hot tub, but with a full pumped filtration system instead of sitting water with chemicals in it like most hot tubs!), situated within a terraced garden just a few yards from the swimming pool.
 Our luxurious new larch and slate pool house has a theraputic infrared sauna as well as seating area, shower and changing rooms.
-The spa pool and sauna are open all year excluding 1st - 20th Dec and 3nd Jan - 5th Feb.
+The spa pool and sauna are open all year excluding 5th Jan - 5th Feb.

-You can book heavenly massages, manicures and other spa treatments with our resident therapist Cheryl.
-Call or text Cheryl on 07958181190 book.
+You can book heavenly massages, manicures and other spa treatments with our resident therapist Cheryl in our new luxurious spa treatments room.
+Call or text Cheryl on 07958181190 to book.

 We have a licensed riding school at Treworgey.
 We offer riding lessons, and some supervised hacking through the beautiful countryside around Treworgey.
 Riding is available every weekday morning until lunchtime.
 Lessons are taken in the 60m x 20m outdoor area which has an all weather surface.
 Beginners are warmly welcomed, as are the more experienced who want training in dressage and showjumping.